Life Insurance Beneficiary Policy Options

 - Review your options.
 Do you want one beneficiary or multiple?
 A recipient does not need to be a person; it can be a business, a charity or your estate – as long as there is an insurable interest.

-- Have a Plan B: In case your primary beneficiary should pass away make sure you list a second (contingent) person to whom the benefit will be paid.
+- Have a plan B: In case your primary beneficiary should pass away or, make sure you have a secondary (contingent) person to whom the benefit will be paid.

 - Take the beneficiary’s point of view.
-Be sure to consider how being your beneficiary might influence the relationship between other nominated (or un-nominated) people, and how each will react to receiving their designated share.
+Be sure to consider how being your beneficiary might influence the person(s) relationship with others nominated or not nominated and how each will react to receiving their designated percentage.

 - Be specific.
 Merely naming "my husband or wife or children" as beneficiaries can lead to speculation and confusion.
 Be sure to provide details regarding the person's names and how much each should be entitled to receive.